 The University employs a number of different and robust measures to monitor attendance and performance,

 enabling early intervention where students are not attending or performing as expected.
 Initially, where

 a potential issue with a student is identified, student support staff and colleagues from the relevant

 department, are involved.
-This may then result in a referral to our central Registry office, and the
+This may then result in a referral to our central Progress Team, and the

 student being formally referred to a Progress Committee.
 If the Progress Committee determines that the

 student is not making satisfactory progress, then sanctions will be applied, and the student will then